 Call for a system inspection if you notice strange smells or unusual noises.
 Once you determine what is causing these problems, you can evaluate whether you should attempt a repair.

 One of the biggest risks of aging units is leaking carbon monoxide into your home.
 A certified technician will evaluate if there are any current leaks or components that may develop leaks.
-Call us at Vectra Mechanical Residential and Commercial HVAC to schedule your furnace consultation today.
+Call us at Vectra Mechanical HVAC, Electrical and Plumbing to schedule your furnace consultation today.

 Image provided by iStock